-Members can download our Adjudication Pack for more in-depth information on what is required.
-Those going through adjudication can download the adjudication checklist here.
+Members can download our Accreditation Pack for more in-depth information on what is required.
+Those going through accreditation can download the accreditation checklist here.

-You can find dates of upcoming adjudication advice sessions and other Professional Pathway sessions in our Events section.
+You can find dates of upcoming accreditation advice sessions and other Professional Pathway sessions in our Events section.

-The adjudication panel consists of 3 members of the adjudication committee who have been fully trained in the assessment process.
+The accreditation panel consists of 3 members of the accreditation committee who have been fully trained in the assessment process.

-Upcoming adjudication dates can be found below.
-Please contact the SGD office on firstname.lastname@example.org to book yourself onto an adjudication.
+Please contact the SGD office on firstname.lastname@example.org to book yourself onto an accreditation.